A poor or bad credit score makes it unlikely that you will easily qualify for a regular credit card.

 Other than the fact that you will need to put down a deposit, a secured credit card is very similar to a standard credit card.

-The card issuer reports your credit activity to the credit bureaus and this will raise your credit score if you pay your balance in full and on time each month.
+The card issuer reports your credit activity to the credit bureaus, which will raise your credit score if you pay your balance in full and on time each month.

 The other credit card types you can take a look at if you are trying to pay off your credit card debt or consolidate it are: